ericchentch/ericchentch/README.md

 ### Hi there 👋

-Im Eric Chen (My Vietnamese name is Tran Viet Hai Linh).
+I'm Eric Chen (My Vietnamese name is Tran Viet Hai Linh).
 I have been worked as a developer since 2019.
 Now, my position is full-stack developer.
 Java (Core, Spring boot), JavaScript, TypeScript(React, Next, Nest) is my technical skills.
 I also have experiences in deployment with Azure, Railway and Azure DevOps.

 Contact me:
  - Email: ericchen.tch@gmail.com